 where

 with $S_X$ being the AGN flux in ${\rm erg\,s^{-1}\,cm^{-2}}$, and

 is the Fourier transform of the normalized radial distribution $\tilde{u}_{\rm AGN}$ of AGN inside halo of mass $M$, at redshift $z$, and at comoving distance $\chi$.
-We assume $\tilde{u}_{\rm AGN}$ follows the NFW profile with concentration following the relation from \citep{diemer_kravtsov15}, and is normalized such that its volume integral within the virial radius is unity.
-We model the flux selection curve $f(S_X)$ as
+We assume $\tilde{u}_{\rm AGN}$ follows the NFW profile with concentration following the relation from \citet{uchuu}, and is normalized such that its volume integral within the virial radius is unity.
+We model the flux selection curve $f(S_X)$ as a logistic function with